Experts agree: producing more food does not necessarily feed more people.

 Like what we’re doing at SILT?
 Please consider becoming a member at any level today.

 Want to meet others?
-Come to SILT’s first birthday party, Nov.
+Come to SILT’s first birthday party, on Nov.
 12 in Perry.
 Tickets on sale now.